Chris Liddell: Government

 He served as the White House lead for the Trillion Trees Initiative, part of the Trillion Tree Campaign, which aims to conserve, restore, and grow a trillion trees around the world by 2030.
 President Trump signed an Executive Order "Establishing the One Trillion Trees Interagency Council" in October 2020.
 Liddell oversaw the Administration's contribution, and represented the White House during its engagements with 1t.org and the 1t.org Stakeholder Council.

-In October 2020 he was nominated by Donald Trump to be the next Secretary-General of the OECD.
-It was unclear if Joe Biden would have supported his nomination progressing.

-On 20 January 2021, the OECD confirmed that Liddell had withdrawn his nomination to serve as the Secretary-General of the OECD.
+In October 2020 he was nominated by Donald Trump to be the next secretary-general of the OECD.
+On 20 January 2021, the OECD confirmed that Liddell had withdrawn his nomination to serve as the secretary-general of the OECD.